jalalomary/landsat-util/docs/overview.rst

 Search for landsat tiles in a given geographical region, using any of the following:

 - **Paths and rows**: If you know the paths and rows you want to search for.
-- **Latidue and Longitude**: If you need the latitude and longitude of the point you want to search for.
+- **Latitude and Longitude**: If you need the latitude and longitude of the point you want to search for.

 Additionally filter your search using the following parameters: